-Examples of the injury 6 to 20 • a fracture that causes impairment of associated soft tissues, including nerves and blood vessels • a fracture with delayed union or infection • multiple fractures of the humerus, radius or ulna, or multiple fractures of any combination of the humerus, radius and ulna Additional comment about appropriate level of ISV • An ISV at or near the bottom of the range will be appropriate if there is whole person impairment for the injury of 6% • An ISV in the lower half of the range will be appropriate if there is a complicated fracture of the humerus, radius or ulna, or any combination of the humerus, radius and ulna- (a) requiring open reduction and internal fixation; and
+Examples of the injury a fracture that causes impairment of associated soft tissues, including nerves and blood vessels a fracture with delayed union or infection multiple fractures of the humerus, radius or ulna, or multiple fractures of any combination of the humerus, radius and ulna Additional comment about appropriate level of ISV

-(b) from which the injured person has recovered or is expected to recover.
-An ISV at or near the top of the range will be appropriate if there is a crush injury causing significant skin or muscle loss with permanent residual immerated.
-An ISV at or near the top of the range will also be appropriate if there is whole person impairment for the injury of 15%.
+- An ISV at or near the bottom of the range will be appropriate if there is whole person impairment for the injury of 6%. - An ISV in the lower half of the range will be appropriate if there is a complicated fracture of the humerus, radius or ulna, or any combination of the humerus, radius and ulna- - (a) requiring open reduction and internal fixation; and - (b) from which the injured person has recovered or is expected to recover. - An ISV at or near the top of the range will be appropriate if there is a crush injury causing significant skin or muscle loss with permanent residual impairment. - An ISV at or near the top of the range will also be appropriate if there is whole person impairment for the injury of 15%.

-124 Minor upper limb injury, other than an injury mentioned in divisions 3 to 7

-Example of the injury 0 to 5 an uncomplicated fracture of the humerus, radius or ulna, or any combination of the humerus, radius and ulna, from which the injured person has fully recovered within a short time Additional comment about appropriate level of ISV • An ISV at or near the bottom of the range will be appropriate if there are soft tissue injuries, lacerations, abrasions and contusions, from which the injured person will fully or almost fully recover.
+124 Minor upper limb injury, other than an injury mentioned in divisions 3 to 7 an uncomplicated fracture of the humerus, radius or ulna, or any combination of the humerus, radius and ulna, from which the injured person has fully recovered within a short time